Common SAP Licensing Pitfalls and How to Avoid Them

 The stakes are high: unnecessary licensing spending drains IT budgets, while compliance errors can expose a company to hefty back-charges or legal disputes.

-This article examines the most common SAP licensing pitfalls—spanning both traditional on-premise licenses and modern cloud subscriptions—and guides on how to avoid them.
+This article examines the most common SAP licensing pitfalls, spanning both traditional on-premise licenses and modern cloud subscriptions, and provides guidance on how to avoid them.

 The goal is to help IT decision-makers and licensing professionals ensure their organizations stay compliant without overpaying by learning from these frequent missteps.